 In connection with the acquisition of Pacific Retail's initial portfolio of properties in October 1995, Pacific Retail issued 1,130,276 Series A preferred shares to OCP and entered into a Shareholders' Agreement (the "Shareholders' Agreement") with OCP and SC-USRealty.
 Pacific Retail and OCP also entered into a registration rights agreement with OCP, which agreement contained substantially the same terms as the registration rights agreement entered into between Pacific Retail and SC-USRealty.
 OCP subsequently purchased 2,000,000 Series B preferred shares in August 1996 pursuant to the Shareholders Agreement.
 Under the terms of the Shareholders' Agreement, OCP has the right, for so long as it owns at least 10% of the outstanding shares (on a fully diluted basis), to nominate one trustee of Pacific Retail, and SC-USRealty has agreed to vote its shares for such nominee.
-If and when, after the Pacific Retail common shares are registered under the Securities Exchange Act of 1934, OCP owns less than 10% of the outstanding Pacific Retail common shares (on a fully diluted basis), OCP's rights under the Shareholders Agreement will terminate.
+If and when, after the Pacific Retail common shares are registered under the Shareholders Agreement will diluted basis), OCP's rights under the Shareholders Agreement will terminate.
 The Shareholders Agreement will terminate in accordance with its terms upon consummation of the merger.